isomerpages/govtech-gobusiness-main/_start-a-business/1-overview.md

 Do note that if you add descriptive words to your name (eg: Flowers by Tan Mei Ling), you must register the business.
 There are other exemptions and the full list can be found [here](https://sso.agc.gov.sg/Act/BNRA2014?ProvIds=pr4-#pr4-){:target="_blank"}.

+#### Benefits of registering a business

+There are several benefits of registering a business with ACRA.
+Here are some of them:

+- The public can easily verify information about your business and its owners
+- The public can easily identify, find and transact with your business
+- You get to participiate in government tenders and secure intellectual property or patents for new products and technology
+- Your business gets access to Government funding, such as Enterprise Singapore grants

+In addition, if you incorporate a company or set up a limited liability partnership (instead of registering a sole proprietorship or partnership), your personal and business finances are kept separate.
+This means that in the event that your business is sued, your personal liabilities are limited and you do not risk losing your personal assets.

 #### Key steps to start

 Now that you know whether to register the business, here are 6 key steps to guide you: